-(6) It was north of the colonies founded by the Lamanites in the land of Nephi in Bountiful, for Moroni drove them out of the eastern part of the land of Nephi into their own lands, south of Zarahemla, and this land of Nephi "did run in a straight course from the east sea to the west."
-(Alma 50:7, 8.)
+(6) It was north of the colonies founded by the Lamanites in the land of Nephi in Bountiful, for Moroni drove them out of the eastern part of the land of Nephi into their own lands, south of Zarahemla, and this land of Nephi "did run in a straight course from the east sea to the west" (Alma 50:7, 8).

-(7) He then fortified the line between Lamanites and Nephites, the former occupying the land of Nephi and the latter Zarahemla, building forts all the way from the West Sea (Alma 50:11), possibly as far as the lakes Managua and Nicaragua, which, with the San Juan river would form a natural obstacle to the progress of invading hordes.
+(7) He then fortified the line between Lamanites and Nephites, the former occupying the land of Nephi and the latter Zarahemla, building forts all the way from the West sea (Alma 50:11), possibly as far as the lakes Managua and Nicaragua, which, with the San Juan river might form a natural obstacle to the progress of invading hordes.

-(8) In the year 17 A. D., the northern extremity of Zarahemla and Bountiful, near the boundary line of Desolation, was appointed, by Lachoneus, to be a gathering place for a determined defense against the Lamanites, who were constantly crowding the Nephites northward.
-For many years the opposing forces fought with varying success, until the year 26 A. D., when peace was established and the Nephites returned to their own lands.
-(3 Ne.
-6: 1-3.)
+(8) In the year 17 A. D. the northern extremity of Zarahemla and Bountiful, near the boundary line of Desolation, was appointed, by Lachoneus, to be a gathering place for a determined defense against the Lamanites, who were constantly crowding the Nephites northward.
+For many years the opposing forces fought with varying success, until the year 26 A. D., when peace was established and the Nephites returned to their own lands (3 Nephi 6:1-3).

-"The Country of the King" Surrounded by Water.
-Finally, it should be added, for what it is worth, that in the Troano manuscript there is a remarkable glyph, which Dr. Augustus le Plongeon says, if read phonetically, means "The Country of the King, Surforms us, stands for Abau, "king," and the lower, for Luumil, a country in the water; while the feather, the symbol of royalty, indicates that that is the, name of the country.
-And this "Country of the King, Surrounded by Water" is, he tells us, the old Maya domain in Central America.
-But, from the Book of Mormon we know that Zarahemla was inhabited by followers of Mulek, the scion of the house of Judah.
-It was, therefore, pre-eminently "the country of the king."
+"The Country of the King" Surrounded by Water

+Finally, it should be added, for what it is worth, that in the Troano manuscript there is a remarkable glyph, which Dr. Augustus le Plongeon\ says, if read phonetically, means "The Country of the King, Surrounded by Water."
+The upper circle, he informs us, stands for Ahau, "king," and the lower, for a country in the water: while the feather, the symbol of royalty, indicates that that is the name of the country.
+And this "Country of the King, surrounded by Water" is. he tells us, the old Maya domain in Central America.
+But, from the Book of Mormon we know that Zarahemla was founded by followers of Mulek, the scion of the royal house of Judah.
+It was, therefore, preeminently "the country of the king."
 It was also, as we have seen, "nearly surrounded by water."
-It appears, then, that we have, in the Book of Mormon a geographical name identical with one in the Troano manuscript, and the inference is natural that both stand for the same portion of Central America.
+It appears, then, that we have, in the Book of Mormon, a geographical name identical with one in the Troano manuscript, and the inference is natural that both stand for the same portion of Central America, or very nearly so.